Devil's Due (film): Promotion

 Fox released its first trailer for the film on October 16, 2013, and a second trailer on December 5, 2013.
-Whereas the initial marketing campaign focused the intimate thriller aspects of the McCalls’ love story, later marketing concentrated specifically on the larger horror facets of the film.
+Whereas the initial marketing campaign focused the intimate thriller aspects of the McCalls' love story, later marketing concentrated specifically on the larger horror facets of the film.

 On January 14, prior to the release of the film, Fox promoted the movie by releasing a video of footage of an animatronic baby carriage and demon baby scaring passers-by in New York City.
 The video went viral shortly thereafter and has had over 20 million views as of January 17, 2014.

-A collector's edition of the Blu-Ray with cover art by Orlando Arocena was released in 2017 alongside 19 MGM & Fox horror films such as Carrie, Joy Ride and Black Swan.
+A collector's edition of the Blu-ray with cover art by Orlando Arocena was released in 2017 alongside 19 MGM and Fox horror films such as Carrie, Joy Ride and Black Swan.

 Reception

 Critical reception of Devil's Due was negative.
-On Rotten Tomatoes the film holds a rating of 18% based on 56 reviews, with an average rating of 4/10.
+On Rotten Tomatoes the film holds a rating of 21% based on 57 reviews, with an average rating of 4/10.
 The film's consensus reads: "Derivative and mostly uninspired, Devil's Due adds little to either the found-footage or horror genres that it's content to mimic."
-On Metacritic, the film has a score of 34 out of 100, based on 18 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 34 out of 100, based on 18 critics, indicating "generally unfavorable" reviews.

 Much of the film's criticism centered upon the film's similarity to other films such as Rosemary's Baby and Paranormal Activity, an element that Fearnet reviewer Scott Weinberg remarked was likely more due to decisions by the film's production company than anything else.
 Weinberg called the movie "a darkly passionate homage to Rosemary's Baby, the similarities are both intentional and affectionate," and Bloody Disgusting gave the film a favorable review, praising the acting of its lead characters, the sense of humor and drawing positive comparisons to the directors' earlier work on V/H/S.

 However, since initial release the film has found a cult following and director Eli Roth has been vocal in his support of the film and in a series of posts on his official Twitter account, wrote "Don't pre-judge Devil's Due because Rosemary's Baby is a 'holy grail' movie.
 It's so smart, creative, inventive, and fun.
 Very very scary.
 The guys at Radio Silence killed it.
 Devil's Due is a legit scary, smart, horror film.
 So many awesome scenes.
 I loved it."

+Home media

+The film was released by 20th Century Fox Home Entertainment on Blu-ray and DVD on April 29, 2014.